pehur00/yt-influencer-stock-tracker/update-prompt.md

 1. Run this prompt in ChatGPT or Claude Code
 2. Get the JSON response with updated stock data
-3. Replace the `stockData` array in `app.js` (lines 1-200) with the new data
+3. Update `data/stocks.json` with the new array (preserving any existing `initialPrice` values)
-4. Ensure the format matches the JavaScript object format (use single quotes for string values, no quotes needed for object keys)
-5. Verify each stock has a `category` field set to either "Dividend" or "Growth"
+4. Verify each stock has a `category` field set to either "Dividend" or "Growth"
-6. Test the table in the browser to verify all data displays correctly
+5. Test the table in the browser to verify all data displays correctly

 ## Column Determination Reference